Know before you go

 Bicycle parkingYes - just inside main entrance

-From the car park near the beach walk back along the road to the reserve entrances where a short walk takes you to one of two hides.
+From the car park near the beach walk back along the road to the reserve entrances where a short walk takes you to one of three hides.
 It is also possible to walk along the shingle beach but it is uneven, difficult walking and should be avoided as high tide approaches as feeding birds will be disturbed.
 There is limited parking adjacent to the Kingfisher Bird Hide .
 The main entrance should only be used as a drop-off point for less-abled visitors.
 Please bear in mind that this area is used as a turning area for farm vehicles.
-The main path is suitable for pushchairs and wheelchairs as is the Main Hide.

 When to visit

 Opening timesOpen during daylight hours

 Best time to visitAutumn and Spring for migrants; summer for breeding birds.
 An hour or so either side of high tide is best for views of birds on the estuary